 Just About Everything Else

-You can sell just about anything online: clothes, shoes, books, jewelry, board games, exercise equipment, gaming equipment, vinyl records, dishware, childhood toys and more.
+You can sell just about anything online: clothes, shoes, books, jewelry, board games, exercise equipment, gaming equipment, vinyl records, dishware, childhood toys, and more.
 All you have to do is find the right online marketplace to sell your items and wait patiently for people to make their bids.
+When it comes to your valuables, you try finding a trustworthy jewelry store where the experts will do an appraisal of your items and give you a good price.

 If you’re feeling generous — or you’re not having an easy time making sales — then consider donating your items to a charitable organization or cause.
 There are plenty of people that will see your “trash” as treasure.
 How can you start?